-College of Coastal Georgia's Mariners' Log (Brunswick, GA) July 2012, p.6 Copyright 2012 Mariners' Log.
+College of Coastal Georgia's Mariners' Log (No Longer Active - Known now as Crows Nest Newspaper) (Brunswick, GA) July 2012, p.6 Copyright 2012 Mariners' Log.
 All Rights Reserved.
 Reprinted with permission.

 College Students Respond to Tuscaloosa’s Needs